Self-Filtered Distillation with LLMs-generated Trust Indicators for Reliable Patent Classification: Introduction

 \section{Introduction}

-Patent classification is critical for organizing large-scale patent corpora into technical classification schemes, serving as the foundation for applications such as intellectual property management, technology scouting, and innovation analysis \citep{jiang2024natural,yoo2025patentmind}.
-Unlike general-domain texts, patents exhibit a multifaceted nature: highly specialized terminology, complex claim structures, and strategically ambiguous expressions, which pose significant challenges for automated classification.
-Our approach is specifically tailored to the patent domain, distinguishing it from general text classification techniques.
-Recent advances in large language models (LLMs) offer strong potential to address these challenges by processing massive patent datasets with improved accuracy and generating natural language rationales that enhance interpretability and provide a reasoning-based foundation for trust in classification outcomes~\citep{lee2019patentbert,bai2024patentgpt}.
+With over 4.5 million patent applications filed worldwide each year, accurately organizing these documents into technical classification schemes is essential for prior art retrieval, technology landscape analysis, and intellectual property decision-making~\citep{jiang2025natural,yoo2025patentmind}.
+Yet patents pose unique challenges for automated classification: highly specialized terminology, complex claim structures, and strategically ambiguous expressions make them fundamentally harder to categorize than general-domain texts.
+Recent advances in large language models (LLMs) offer strong potential to address these challenges by processing massive patent datasets with improved accuracy~\citep{lee2020patent,bai2024patentgpt}.
+Moreover, LLMs can generate natural language rationales that enhance interpretability and provide a reasoning-based foundation for trust in classification outcomes~\citep{wei2022chain,hsieh2023distilling}.

-Beyond predictive accuracy, research in NLP has increasingly emphasized explanation-driven learning as a means of enhancing interpretability and trustworthiness.
-This line of work leverages human-annotated rationales as auxiliary supervision signals, demonstrating that explanation can improve both generalization and interpretability \citep{camburu2018esnli,deyoung2020eraser}.
+Beyond predictive accuracy, research has increasingly emphasized explanation-driven learning as a means of enhancing interpretability and trustworthiness in information-intensive classification tasks.
+This line of work leverages human-annotated rationales as auxiliary supervision signals, demonstrating that explanations can improve both generalization and interpretability~\citep{camburu2018esnli,deyoung2020eraser}.
 While promising, such approaches incur high annotation costs and are often limited to short texts and simple classification tasks.
 Consequently, they fall short when applied to the classification of multifaceted and lengthy patents, where explanation-driven supervision faces domain-specific challenges.